-I must confess to being a little unsettled by a trend which has appeared on my social media timelines - Valentines gifts for children - even for those kids in primary school and younger.
+I must confess to being a little unsettled by a trend which has appeared on my social media timelines over the last couple of years – Valentine’s gifts for children – even for kids of primary school age and younger.

-Or how about 'Valentines Day Activities' for kids?
+How about ‘Valentine’s Day Activities’ for kids?
 A chocolate making workshop?
 Heart decoupage?
+Innocent crafting activity, or one filled with a particular resonance and implication?

-The point is, of course is that it's romantic brownie points for the mother, and probably not a little confusion for the child.
+The point is, of course, is that it’s romantic brownie points for the mother, and probably not a little confusion for the child.
+A cynic may say that this is the true result of giving Valentine’s gifts for children.

 Probably not.
 But we don’t have to buy into it, particularly where our kids are concerned.